 Visit Career & College Promise to learn about opportunities for high school students to earn college credit at Central Piedmont.

 Taking math courses at Central Piedmont can give you the knowledge and foundation you need to succeed in a variety of careers.
 Visit Career Coach for detailed career opportunities, salary information, and job openings.

 S.O.S.
 Math provides additional help to transition math students.
 SOS Math sessions are held on Central, Levine, and Cato campuses.
 SOS Math sessions include the Extended Math Labs and connecting students with campus resources.
 Any transition math student can participate and attend any S.O.S.
 Math event, regardless of their courses’ format.
-There is no registration to attend our regular S.O.S.
-Math events — just show up.

 During an Extended Math Lab session, you will work on assignments for your transition math course.
 While you are working, you may request help from a tutor assistant who oversees the group tutoring environment.
 While assisting you, our trained tutor assistants can help you identify strategies for success in your transition math course and in college in general.
 Some strategies that will be encouraged include setting long-term and short-term goals, overcoming obstacles, using effective study strategies, preparing for tests, managing math anxiety, etc. Extended Math Labs are "drop-in" events, so you can arrive or leave at any time during the SOS Math hours.

 As a general rule, the math department does not grant permission to enter full or closed course sections.
 Courses marked as "restricted" are reserved for students enrolled in specific programs and are not available for open registration.